What to Know about Stocks and Bonds

 A Piece of the Company

-A stock is a piece of a company, metaphorically speaking.
+Buying a stock is essentially owning a piece of a company.
 You won’t literally own a brick or two of the physical location of the company.
+But the value of your stock will go up and down in correlation with the performance of the company and overall economy.

 Depending on how many stocks you own in a particular company, you may have more influence on the direction of the business during stockholder meetings.
-Most people won’t even reach 1% of stock in any company.
+However, most people won’t reach 1% of stock in any company.

 Variety and Flexibility

-Stocks come in all varieties, prices, and can be sold or exchanged at any time without incurring a fee.
+Stocks come in all varieties and prices.
+They can be sold or exchanged at any time without incurring a fee, as long as you purchase them on a free trading platform.
 Sometimes removing funds from an investment account can incur a penalty of fee.
-However, if you feel like you want to divest in a particular stock, you have that option.
+However, if you feel like you want to divest in a particular stock, you do have that option.

 Not all stocks need to be sold in order to make money off of them.